Students in Theoretical and Mathematical Physics (STAMP)

 Higgs Centre (JCMB, Kings Buildings)

-Nesta van der Schaaf (University of Edinburgh, School of
+Nesta van der Schaaf (University of Edinburgh, School of Informatics, LFCS)

 We'll have a look at a new result that characterises Hilbert